 There’s an elderly woman who brings her rescued Bulldog to the dog park every morning.
-The other dog parents love her – she’s sweet and frail and doles out treats to any canine who approaches.
+The other dog parents love her.
+She’s sweet and frail and doles out treats to any canine who approaches.
 I’ve christened her the Treat Lady.

 I’ve asked the Treat Lady repeatedly to stop giving cookies to my well-fed dog, but she still slips him treats when she thinks I’m not looking.
 The other park-goers look at me as if I’m attacking the lady’s character when I ask her to stop, but really I just don’t want her feeding my dog.

 Majorly Irked by Frenzied-Feeding Elderly Dame

-There are a million reasons, M.I.F.F.E.D., why it’s not ok for strangers to give candy to babies.
+There are a million reasons why it’s not okay for strangers to give candy to babies, whether human or animal.
 But clearly, this woman missed the lesson.

-Tell her you know she means well and you appreciate the affection she has for your dog, but Sir Poops A Lot was just diagnosed with severe allergies.
+Tell her you know she means well and you appreciate the affection she has for your dog.
+But Sir Poops-A-Lot was just diagnosed with severe allergies.
 Any non-approved treat could result in severe stomach upset and an emergency trip to the vet.

 You could even add that the last well-intentioned treat giver ended up with a nice little pile on his shoe!